raphaelmeyer/pico-synth/README.md

 ## Getting started

-- start vscode
+To set up the toolchain install:
-- install recommended plugin
+- cmake
-- click on `><` and select `Reopen in Container`
+- clang toolchain
+- arm-none-eabi toolchain
+- go-task (taskfile)

+Build the binaries:

-- configure and build
+    go-task build

-Plug in a Raspberry Pi Pico (BOOTSEL) and copy the uf2 from the container to the RPi in a shell on the host.
-Paths and container name may differ.
+Plug in a Raspberry Pi Pico (BOOTSEL) and copy the uf2 from the build folder to the RPi in a shell on the host.
+Paths may differ.

-    docker cp <container>:/build/executable/.../<...>.uf2 /run/media/.../RPI-RP2/
+    cp _build/pico/pico/<executable>/<executable>.uf2 /run/media/.../RPI-RP2/

+List the available build tasks:

+    go-task --list

 ## Pico Synth

-The executable of the _pico-synth_ is generated in `/build/executable/pico-synth/pico-synth.uf2`.
+The executable of the _pico-synth_ is generated in `_build/pico/pico/pico-synth/pico-synth.uf2`.

 ### Hardware